North East Victoria Silo Art Trail

 Next on the trail is Tungamah, where Sobrane Simcock was the first Australian female street artist to participate in the silo project, painting dancing Brolgas and a Kookaburra onto the privately owned Tungamah Silos in 2018.
 These silos were updated in 2019.

 Finish your journey along the North East Victoria Silo Art Trail in the Winton Wetlands, where Guido van Helten painted portraits of three local Country Fire Authority (CFA) volunteers on a water tank in 2017.
 The tank can be found along the self-drive Art Trail within the wetlands, featuring works such as 'Martins Barge' and the famous 'Fish Trees'.
+Access to the Winton Wetlands is via an unsealed road.

 Download a copy of the map here - BRC_SiloArtTrail_2019_w_logos_PRINT